Christmas is a wonderful time of year.

-One important way for this to happen is for managers to develop an awareness of the resources they can direct staff towards.
+One important way for this to happen is for managers to develop their own awareness of the resources they can direct staff towards.
 Line managers are usually the first organisational touch point for employees who are struggling with personal problems.
-In the New Year it may well be that some of them will learn that members of their team are dangerously overstretched following an expensive Christmas season.
-The sooner they receive help the better, so an early referral to a recommended source of support is the best route to take.
+In the New Year, some of them might learn that members of their team are dangerously overstretched following an expensive Christmas season and are looking for help in dealing with this financial hangover.
+The sooner these employees receive help the better, so an early referral to a recommended source of support is the best route to take.

-- Of UK businesses, 32% are now estimated to have financial wellbeing programmes in place, so it’s important that managers are aware of anything else internally that may be of help to employees.
+- Of UK businesses, 22% are now estimated to have financial wellbeing programmes in place, so it’s important that managers are aware of internal resources and support that may be of help to employees

 - Employees can get free, confidential assistance through National Debtline, StepChange, Debt Advice Foundation, the Money Advice Service and Citizens Advice.

-- For anyone who’s a current or former bank employee, BWC provides a range of information and assistance relating to financial wellbeing
+- For anyone who’s a current or former bank employee, or is dependent on one, Bank Workers Charity provides a range of information and assistance relating to financial wellbeing and debt

-In January 2017, BWC will publish a whitepaper, Time to do more: Financial wellbeing at work.
-This focuses on the scale of financial difficulties in the UK population, how these impact on businesses performance, and how and why businesses should play a role in improving financial literacy among their workforce.
+Read our 2017 whitepaper, Time to do more: Financial wellbeing at work, to find out more about the scale of financial difficulties in the UK population, how these impact on businesses performance, and how and why businesses should play a role in improving financial literacy among their workforce.

 A version of this article first appeared in 2016.